Syrikal/Emissive-Dragons/README.md

 This mod _does not add any textures of its own!_ It will do nothing alone.
 It _must_ be paired with a resource pack designed to use Emissive Dragons.
 It was created for [Tabla's Dragon Retextures]([url](https://www.curseforge.com/minecraft/texture-packs/excalibur-ice-and-fire-tablas-dragon-retextures)), but I encourage other resource pack artists to make their own!

-The mod may be toggled entirely in config, and it will ignore any dragon with the "EmissiveDragonsIgnore:true" NBT tag.
+The mod may be toggled entirely in config.
+If you want a dragon to be unaffected, use the /tag command to give it the "emissive_dragons_ignore" tag.
+To restore its glow, give it the "emissive_dragons_dont_ignore" tag.

+The mod theoretically _should_ work if you only have it installed on the client (except for toggling individual dragons' glow, that requires the server), but I recommend having it on the server too just to be safe.

 File structure:
 - resources